 Your Individual Application for Licensure should include:

 In addition to being licensed individually you may also need to complete a Company Application for Licensure if you are planning to form any of the following:

 Keep in mind that the average time to evaluate an application for licensure is between two and three months.

 Once you receive your Kentucky Private Investigators license it will remain valid for two years.
 The Board will notify you of the renewal fee of $250, and you will also need to complete a renewal application by June 30th before your license expires.

 As part of the individual licensing process you will need to take the Private Investigator Exam.
 Once your application for licensure has been approved the Board will send you a study guide and scheduling information.
-You can begin preparing for the exam by studying the appropriate Kentucky Revised Statutes and Administrative Regulations, and the exam itself will include an evaluation of your knowledge regarding:
+You can begin preparing for the exam by studying the appropriate Kentucky Revised Statues and Administrative Regulations, and the exam itself will include an evaluation of your knowledge regarding:

 Copyright © 2020 Kentucky Professional Investigators Association - All Rights Reserved.